Rejecting AI Power Monopolies: Vitalik and Beff Jezos Engage in a Heated Debate—Can Decentralized Technology Serve as Humanity’s “Digital Firewall”?

 Guillaume Verdon:

-We need *more* diversity—not over-reliance on one path.
-Across policy, culture, and tech, we must maintain diversity in design space—not let all resources monopolize one “beast.”
-Otherwise, we risk “hyperparameter-space betting”: over-investing in one tech path—if it fails, it could trigger massive setbacks—or ecosystem collapse.
+We need more diverse options—not over-reliance on single tech directions.
+Across policy, culture, and tech, we must maintain diversity in design space—not let all resources monopolized by one “beast.”
+Otherwise, we risk “hyperparameter-space betting”: over-investing in one direction—if it fails, causing major setbacks—or ecosystem collapse.

 Guillaume Verdon: